Recoskie/JDasm/README.md

 ------------------------------------------------------------

-This application currently supports Microsoft binaries formats .exe, .dll, .sys, .drv, .ocx.
+This application currently supports Microsoft binaries formats: .exe, .dll, .sys, .drv, .ocx.

 This project is meant to support many different binary file formats, and application formats.

 However, only supports Microsoft binary format at the moment.
 If you wish to contribute a Format.
-Put it under the format folder.
+Then put it under the format folder.

 ------------------------------------------------------------
 Help, and documentation.